Mastel22/english-dictionary/README.md

-# event-guests-mgt-system
+# engish-dictionary
-React with Ts small project
+Simple dictionary with Reac with Ts